 It’s located close to the Cliffs of Moher and is famous for its limestone landscape.
 From the photos I have seen it looks quite otherworldly and a really unique place to visit in West Ireland.

 It’s also popular because you would think this landscape is barren with nothing growing it in but actually, come spring The Burren blossoms into a rock garden of wildflower so Spring is a great time to visit this part of West Ireland.

 9. Aran Islands

 This is another part of the West Coast I didn’t visit as I only had 3 days in Ireland but would have loved to visit.
-Sat in Galway Bay mouth is 3 islands known as the Aran Islands.
+Sat in Galway Bay mouth are 3 islands known as the Aran Islands.